Learn more about your heritage with these Cincinnati Black historic sites.

 The cemetery is the oldest Baptist African-American cemetery in Cincinnati, founded in 1864 by members of the Union Baptist Church.

-80 W State Street, Springboro, OH 45066
+80 W State Street, Springboro, OH 45066 (Springboro)

-The Voice of Black Cincinnati is a media company designed to educate, recognize and create opportunities for African Americans in the region.
-Visit our homepage, explore other articles, subscribe to our newsletter, follow us on Facebook or text VOBC to 797979 for local news, events, job postings, scholarships and a database of local Black-owned businesses.
+The Voice of Black Cincinnati is a media company designed to educate, recognize and create opportunities for African Americans.
+Want to find local news, events, job posting, scholarships, and a database of local Black-owned businesses?
+Visit our homepage, explore other articles, subscribe to our newsletter, like our Facebook page, join our Facebook group, and text VOBC to 513-270-3880.